-I wanted to tell them that most likely, they were heading an area to where it all will be happening with quite a few people there.
+I wanted to tell them that most likely, they were heading to an area to where it all will be happening with quite a few people there.

 Here’s some advice from our Nebraska state park superintendents, conservation officers and wildlife and fisheries biologists: